 As a society we are pretty obsessed with a squeaky clean feeling.
-People with skin conditions, especially acne, can be more inclined to cleanse or exfoliate more often than normal and it may be having an effect on the health of our skin.
+People with skin conditions, especially acne, can be more inclined to cleanse or exfoliate more often than normal and it can end up making your skin worse!

 So what are the functions of a healthy skin microbiome?